trek-view/basecamp/_posts/2020-05-15-street-view-publish-api-quick-start-guide.md

 I'll talk more about working with video files and the Street View API in a future post.

+**A note on publishing videos**

-_Note: the endpoints required for video uploads to Street View Publish API require authorisation from Google to access._
+The endpoints required for video uploads to Street View Publish API require authorisation from Google to access.
+I emailed them earlier this week and recieved this response:

+> Due to the current situation we're not inviting new users to the Publish API's sequence methods.
+On the up side, your use case seems to already be covered - all of the Street View Ready cameras listed on [our website](https://www.google.com/streetview/contacts-tools/products/) have sequence integration.
+You will need to use the manufacturer recommended way of managing and publishing imagery.
+Please check back with us at a later date if you're still interested in using the sequence methods.
+I'm closing this request.

 ## Other Street View API's